• Skip to main content

 For the crème pâtissière

 • Beat the egg yolks and sugar for a few minutes until pale and slightly thickened.
-Whisk in the flours.
+Whisk in the cornflour and plain flour.
 Cut a vanilla pod in half lengthways and scrape put the seeds.
 Heat the milk in a saucepan with the vanilla seeds and the pod until it comes to a boil.
 Leave for 5 minutes to steep.
 Remove the pod (save this for infusing to sugar, it must dry out first though).

 • Whisk the milk into the egg mix.
 Pour the whole lot back into the pan, whisking all the time until thick and boiling.
 Take the pan off the heat and pour into a clean bowl and dot with a few small knobs of butter to stop a skin forming cover directly on the surface of the custard with a parchment disc.
 Leave to cool completely.